 Our lab is interested in engineering and understanding collaborative, assured autonomy.
 We study many topics on the borders of control theory, machine learning, formal methods, and cognitive science.
 Currently our research focuses on:

 You can learn more about our Research page, or read some of our Publications.

-- 07/30/17 Our paper "Digitalization of Human Operations in the Age of Cyber-Manufacturing: Sensorimotor Analysis of Manual Grinding Performance" has been accepted by the Journal of Manufacturing Science and Engineering.
-Congrats to Greg and Jayanti!
+- 09/10/17 Our paper "Digitalization of Human Operations in the Age of Cyber-Manufacturing: Sensorimotor Analysis of Manual Grinding Performance" has been published at Journal of Manufacturing Science and Engineering.

 - 06/20/17 We have received a Science Translation and Innovative Research (STAIR) grant on "Augmented Reality Multi-Player Quadcopter Game System" from the UC Davis Office of Research.
 Looking forward to working with Dr. Nelson Max (the PI) from CS on this project!

 - 06/07/17 Our collaborative research with Dr. Christian Nansen from the Department of Entomology and Nematology on mitigating agriculture disease with UAVs was featured by two local news stations: ABC10 and CBS13.

 - 05/25/17 Our papers "Neurophysiological and Behavioral Studies of Human-Swarm Interaction Tasks" and "Recurrent Convolutional Networks Based Intention Recognition for Human-Robot Collaboration Tasks" have been accepted by IEEE International Conference on Systems, Man and Cybernetics (SMC).
 Congrats to Gregory Bales and Zhichao Wang.